hearsaycorp/normalize/README.rst

   other forms.
 See the documentation for the new ``normalize.visitor.VisitorPattern`` API.

-* typed collections API with item coercion (currently, only lists are implemented):
+* typed collections with item coercion (currently lists and dicts only):

   ::